chenxing61/Emperors-and-Deities/README.md

  EmperorPenguin for help with proofreading, bug fixing advices FastDoubloon115_ for help with playtesting

  Special thanks to:
  (I cant remember their name so I will list out their works) Authors of Deciv and Deciv redux, Outlaw of waste, Alpha frontier, Leaders mission 1 and 2, CS reworked, Rek mod, The great unciv rework and the rest of the community.
  ---
  Great mods and bad mods both pushed me to this point.
 Its all your fault!

+ Feedback goes to official unciv discord's Emperors and Deities thread, or just open a issue here!